mhadaniya/capstone-project/proposal.md

 ### Solution Statement

 A hybrid approach might help improve the results.
 As we have the target in training, we could use a unsupervised learning method and combine with a supervised learning method to find new groups into the groups we already discovered in the supervised.
-Tha unsupervised method applied will be the K-means clustering, depending on the results and groups created, it will be the input for a supervised learning method, ensemble method using random forest.
+The unsupervised method applied will be the K-means clustering, depending on the results and groups created, it will be the input for a supervised learning method, ensemble method using random forest.
 As the ensemble is built from a sample and using the random forest, the final tree is constructed using the best split among random subset of the features trees, it could improve the final result.
 The general idea is create subsets from the data itself, using the unsupervised method.
 Thus, after some patterns were founded, them use a supervised method in each cluster to trying to improve results.

+The input features to unsupervised will be the ones at `songs.csv`, and it will need some data preparation as well, such as cleaning, feature extraction, and others.
+The expected generated groups, therefore, will be combined with the `train.csv` and `members.csv` to be the input for the supervised method.

 ### Benchmark Model

-A baseline will be created using a XGBoost model, as explained in this [tutorial](https://machinelearningmastery.com/develop-first-xgboost-model-python-scikit-learn/).
+As the benchmark model will be very simple, the baseline will be created using a [Dummy Classifier](http://scikit-learn.org/stable/modules/generated/sklearn.dummy.DummyClassifier.html).
 Also, as a supporting metric I will compare my model results with the public leaderboard from Kaggle.

 ### Evaluation Metrics